microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 2. The UAV writer must issue a `DeviceMemoryBarrier` between the write and the reorder point.

-## Separation of ReorderThread and HitObject::Invoke
+## Separation of TryReorderThread and HitObject::Invoke

-`ReorderThread` and `HitObject::Invoke` are kept separate.
-It enables calling `ReorderThread` without `HitObject::Invoke`, and `HitObject::Invoke` without calling `ReorderThread`.
+`TryReorderThread` and `HitObject::Invoke` are kept separate.
+It enables calling `TryReorderThread` without `HitObject::Invoke`, and `HitObject::Invoke` without calling `TryReorderThread`.
 These are valid use cases as reordering can be beneficial even when shading happens inline in the raygeneration shader, and reordering before a known to be coherent or cheap shader can be counterproductive.
-For cases in which both is desired, keeping `ReorderThread` and `HitObject::Invoke` separated is still beneficial as detailed below.
+For cases in which both is desired, keeping `TryReorderThread` and `HitObject::Invoke` separated is still beneficial as detailed below.

 Common hit processing can happen in the raygeneration shader with the